 What you can expect when we visit

-You may receive a letter offering advice or stating that an Environmental Health Officer will visit at a particular time – this means that your business has been selected for an intervention based on the HSE national priority list or the local service plan.
+You may receive an email offering advice or stating that an Environmental Health Officer will visit at a particular time – this means that your business has been selected for an intervention based on the HSE national priority list or the local service plan.
 All our officers are fully qualified and competent, attending regular training each year.
 They will discuss the workplace hazards with you and offer appropriate advice.
 Formal action is reserved for cases involving significant or repeated breaches of the law or danger to others.

-The HSE have produced guidance on What You Can Expect When a Health and Safety Officer Calls
+The HSE have produced guidance on Publication: What You Can Expect When a Health and Safety Officer Calls